quoideneuf/ashtin/README.md

 ## Using Custom Scripts

 In addition to the built-in commands, you can use a custom script.
-Your script should assign a single function to the module.exports global object, and that function should take a single argument, which is the client (See https://github.com/lcdhoffman/asapi for more information).
+Your script should assign a single function to the module.exports global object, and that function should take a single argument, which is the activated client.

+See https://github.com/lcdhoffman/asapi for more information about working with the api.

     $ ascli run-script path/to/your/script.js